wearepal/conduit/README.md

-# palbolts
+# conduit

-General PyTorch Lightning Bolts and other goodies used by the folks at PAL.
+General PyTorch Lightning conduit and other goodies used by the folks at PAL.